isomerpages/moe-bukitviewsec/_hidden-pages/Direct School Admission.md

 Students will have a holistic experience through the training program, focusing not just on knowledge and skills acquisition of the sport at a higher level, but also in the areas of character building, leadership and teamwork.
 They will be able to enhance their repertoire of skills during trainings, and have the opportunity to participate in friendly matches and National School Games (NSG) competitions.

 For more information, please refer to the [CCA Webpage](https://www.bukitviewsec.moe.edu.sg/our-curriculum/co-curricular/ccas/sport-and-games/volleyball/).

-<u><b>Prerequisites</b></u><br>
-Demonstrated strong interest and passion in Sports and participated actively in relevant Sports CCA.

-<u><b>Selection Criteria</b></u><br>
-Shortlisted candidates will be assessed based on their Sports abilities, qualities and potential in respective Sports areas through the following criteria:
-1. Performance tasks and
-2. Interview component